usagov/test-at-home/README.md

 * Run the server: `./bin/dev`
 * Visit the site: http://localhost:3000

+In staging and production environments, we cache pages.
+To mimic this in development, you can toggle caching by running `bin/rails dev:cache`.
+Page caching is off by default.

 #### Local Configuration

 Environment variables can be set in development using the [dotenv](https://github.com/bkeepers/dotenv) gem.